Guardian Pet Insurance helps cover the cost of your pet's care with up to 80% of eligible vet bills covered and no

 A pet is both a friend, companion and member of the family, and therefore deserves the best level of care available if they fall ill or are injured.
 However as all pet owners know, veterinary bills can be astronomical and as sickness and accidents can't be foreseen, can end up playing havoc with your finances.
 Guardian Pet Insurance gives you economic peace of mind while ensuring that your pet has the adequate care and treatment to get them on the road to recovery.

 Just as no pet is the same, different owners require different levels of coverage.
-That's why Guardian Pet Insurance offers 3 levels of cover to suit everyones budget, providing you a reimbursement on bills of up to 80% along with additional options for routine things such as flea control.
-Even better there are no excess to pay, and Guardian Pet Insurance accepts eligible claims as a result of procedures undertaken by any licensed vet nationwide.
+That's why Guardian Pet Insurance offers 3 levels of cover to suit everyone's budget, providing you a reimbursement on bills of up to 80% along with additional options for routine things such as flea control.
+Even better there is no excess to pay, and Guardian Pet Insurance accepts eligible claims as a result of procedures undertaken by any licensed vet nationwide.

 What cover options can I choose from?

 |Levels of cover||What your pets covered for||Bill reimbursement caps|

 |Platinum Accident and Illness Cover||80% of the total cost of eligible vet bills up to an annual cap of $12,000|

 |Gold Accident and Illness Cover||75% of the total cost of eligible vet bills up to an annual cap of $12,000|

 |Silver Accident Cover||80% of the total cost of eligible vet bills relating to Accidental Injury only up to an annual cap of $8,000|

 Extra features are offered to each member based on the Benefit Limit shown on your Certificate of Insurance and can include:

 - Emergency Boarding